moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/glql/_index.md

 The [transformer](https://gitlab.com/gitlab-org/gitlab/-/blob/master/app/assets/javascripts/glql/core/transformer/data.js) module is responsible for two things:

-- Standardizing data for the presenter.
+- Normalizing the data for the presenter.
 - Transforming data as requested by the user, for example, to derive new columns.

 In a future iteration, the transformer module can also be used to aggregate data.